muratko357/Portfolio/README.md

 _Tools: Power BI, DAX_

-This Inventory Management Dashboard enables data-driven decision making to enhance supply chain efficiency, showcasing advanced Power BI visualizations and DAX formulas.
+This dashboard leverages the power of Power BI and DAX to provide actionable insights into inventory performance and optimization.
+By analyzing historical sales data and demand patterns, the dashboard enables businesses to streamline stock management, reduce costs, and make informed decisions to maintain optimal inventory levels.
 Key features include:

 #### ABC and XYZ Analysis:
 The dashboard segments products by their revenue contribution (ABC classification) and demand consistency (XYZ classification), allowing businesses to focus on high-priority items with reliable or unpredictable demand patterns.